vikingaman12/swaglabs_practice/README.md

 # swaglabs_practice

 This is a simple Automation FrameWork Project that I am currently Practicing to show and improve my skills.
+I am continuously working on this project. p.s.
+This is not the final version, once done it will be updated

 ## Project Title:
 An End to End Selenium Webdriver Project with Java.